Management Discussion and Analysis

 The Company has 100% shares ownership in UICV.

-UICV has a factory located in Dong Nai, Vietnam and engages in production and distribution of Linear Alkylbenzene Sulphonic Acid (LABSA) and Sodium Lauryl Ether Sulphate (SLES) with installed production capacity of 30,000 MT per year.
+UICV has a factory located in Dong Nai, Vietnam and engages in production and distribution of Linear Alkylbenzene Sulphonic Acid (LABSA), Sodium Lauryl Ether Sulphate (SLES), and Sodium Lauryl Sulfate (SLS) with installed production capacity of 47,500 MT per year, after the increasing of production capacity by 14,500 MT in 2025.

 LABSA is a main cleaning component in detergent.
-While, SLES is a surfactant commonly used in cosmetic products and because of its cleaning and emulsifying properties, the properties of this surfactant are similar to soap.
+While, SLES is a surfactant commonly used in cosmetic products because of its cleaning and emulsifying properties.
 SLES is effective as a foaming agent.

 UICV’s commitment in customer satisfaction by providing high quality product is reflected in the renewal of the ISO 9001:2015.